Millicent Mackenzie: Career

 She was normal mistress at the University College of South Wales & Monmouthshire from 1891 to 1904.
 This is where she met John Stuart Mackenzie, professor of philosophy at the University College, a Hegelian and author of philosophical works and text books.
 The couple married in 1898, and at her request the university allowed her to continue as normal mistress thereafter.
-When the University College of South Wales and Monmouthshire opened their teacher training for female students, she was appointed to head it, the university being then just a few years old and having a welcoming and enlightened policy towards female students and staff.
+When the University College of South Wales and Monmouthshire in Cardiff opened their teacher training for female students, she was appointed to head it, the university being then just a few years old and having a welcoming and enlightened policy towards female students and staff.
 She made history through her appointment to associate professor in 1904 and to professor of education (women) in 1910, making her the first female professor in Wales and the first female professor appointed to a fully chartered university in the United Kingdom.
-Millicent was appointed to Senate in 1909 (the first woman to be appointed to Cardiff's Senate), though the Senate Minutes record her attending and being involved in Senate Meetings going back to 25 October 1904.
+Mackenzie was appointed a member of the Senate in 1909; she was the first woman appointed to the College's Senate, though the Senate minutes record her as having attended and been active in Senate meetings since 25 October 1904.

 She played a key role in the establishment of the College School.
-This was a demonstration school founded by the university in which members of the Secondary Training Department for Women carried out their teaching practice, taught boys until the age of 10, who then went on to public school and girls until they were 18 or 19.
+This was a demonstration school founded by the university in which members of the Secondary Training Department for Women taught boys until the age of 10, when they went on to public school, and girls until they were 18 or 19.

 In 1909, she published Hegel's Educational Theory and Practice, her most important book.
-Besides this she published numerous other books and lectures on education.
+She also published many other books and lectures on education.